 The Chronological Resume: Your Work Timeline In Reverse

-Chronological resumes place emphasis on the most recent experience, the employer, one’s job stability and professional growth.
+Chronological resumes emphasize the most recent experience, the employer, one’s job stability and professional growth.
 This resume format is an excellent way to highlight a steady work history, especially if the experience is in the same functional area or industry and also to draw attention to steady growth in one’s career.
 It’s also easy for the employer to read and follow, especially because it’s a common and familiar format.

-Unfortunately for those who are trying to change job sectors or functions, or those who have been out of the work force for awhile, this format can place a spotlight on what’s missing and could leave the employer perplexed as to how you are qualified for the position for which you are applying.
+Unfortunately, for those who are trying to change job sectors or functions, or those who have been out of the workforce for a while, this format can place a spotlight on what’s missing and could leave the employer perplexed as to how you are qualified for the position for which you are applying.
 In these situations, a chronological format may not be the best option.

 The Functional Resume: Let Your Skills And Accomplishments Shine

 The functional resume emphasizes your skills, strengths, and accomplishments rather than your places and dates of employment.
 The abilities and achievements you want to highlight are organized into categories on a functional resume, making this format more flexible for organizing your information.

 A functional resume is a common choice for a career changer who wants to focus more attention on his or her transferable skills rather than previous employers or job functions.
 Similarly, they are often a choice for recent graduates or others who lack paid work experience.